 While taxi companies have come a long way over the years in improving service to their customers, nothing could compare to the radical change engendered by the introduction of Uber, a company which drastically changed the taxi industry almost overnight and captured a large market share.
 Is this model of disruptive innovation an innovation model which more companies should be striving to adopt?

 Innovation specialists generally divide innovation scope into two broad categories: Incremental and Disruptive.
 An incremental innovation examples focuses on cost or feature improvements in existing products or services.
-Disruptive innovation creates a dramatic change that transforms existing markets or industries, or even creates new ones, by introducing groundbreaking new products.
+A disruptive innovation example is one that creates a dramatic change that transforms existing markets or industries, or even creates new ones, by introducing groundbreaking new products.

 Should a company put an emphasis on trying to generate one ‘magical’ idea which will revolutionize the business and generate millions in new revenue streams?
 Or should they prioritize cost savings and incremental innovations which will be much more likely to bring in smaller profits?
 Both methods have their benefits and drawbacks.
 Which one is right for your company depends a lot on its specific circumstances.
 Here we will take a look at both methods.